r59q/Curated-list-android-apps/README.md

 # Curated list of Android games
-Nobody likes ads or pay-to-win mechanics.
+Nobody likes excessive ads or pay-to-win mechanics.
 Here's a curated list of ethical and high-quality games for android mobile.

 Make a PR if you want to add your own to the list or feel free to mail me at mail@r59q.com